Filing Back Taxes: What You Need to Know

 Create a plan for paying off your tax debts if it turns out that you owe the IRS money.
 You may also need to plan on how to protect yourself from an IRS investigation, assessment, lien, or possibly a levy, and this is where a tax professional can be helpful.

 Your plan of action might be as simple as setting up an installment agreement with the IRS for a monthly payment plan or asking for an offer in compromise.
 Depending on your circumstances, an installment agreement can give you up to 72 months to pay, but you must owe the IRS $50,000 or less to qualify.
 Simply file IRS Form 9465, the Installment Agreement Request, with your tax return.
+You might also be able to establish an installment agreement online (click here to apply).
 If you owe less than $10,000, your request should most likely be automatically approved.

 An offer in compromise is a bit more complex.
 It involves reaching an agreement with the IRS to pay less than your full balance due.
 An offer in compromise is typically only used if you are unable to pay through an installment plan.
 You will usually need the help of a professional for this, and it may be noted on your credit report.

 The Tax Laws You Really Need to Know

 Sometimes the IRS will take an educated guess about what your tax liability might be.
 The IRS will then send you a notice of proposed assessment, or even file a return on your behalf.
 You can reduce or eliminate the IRS’s proposed assessments by filing your back tax returns.
 The IRS can and will impose penalties and interest on tax liabilities that aren't paid in full by the deadline for the tax return.
 As mentioned, they can also place a lien or levy on your assets.

 Your tax information is absolutely and completely confidential.
 A tax professional is ethically and legally obligated not to share your information with anyone—not even with the IRS—unless he or she has your explicit authorization.

 Some Final Tips on Filing Back Taxes